Botho Prinz zu Sayn-Wittgenstein-Hohenstein

 Botho Prinz zu Sayn-Wittgenstein-Hohenstein (His Serene Highness Prince Botho of Sayn-Wittgenstein-Hohenstein) (16 February 1927 in Eisenach – 27 January 2008 in Salzburg) was a German politician.

+Early life and ancestry

+Born into the House of Sayn-Wittgenstein-Hohenstein, one of the oldest houses of German nobility, Botho was second son and youngest child of Prince Georg Wilhelm Friedrich Hermann zu Sayn-Wittgenstein-Hohenstein (1873-1960) and his de-morganatized wife, Marie Rühm, Baroness von Freusburg (1892-1975).

+Career

 He was a member of the Christian Democratic Union and represented the party in the Bundestag from 1965 to 1980.
 He first gained a direct mandate as representative of Siegen-Wittgenstein and subsequently was elected from the land list.

 He served as president of the German Red Cross between 1982 and 1994.

+Private life

+On 25 May in Bad Laasphe, he married Baroness Elisabeth Ilse Sonja Sylvia Karoline von Zedlitz und Leipe (1937-2020).

+They had one son and two daughters: